Cataract Surgery Specialists Brisbane

 Our friendly reception staff will book surgery with you.
 There is a number of private hospitals to choose from, depending on what is most convenient for you.
 If you do not have health insurance or hospital cover, don’t worry, we can discuss intermediate surgery options.
 You will be given a take-home information pack, with everything you need to know about your surgery booking.
 There will be some paperwork to fill out for the hospital.

 4. Surgery Day

 Before your surgery, the nurses will ensure you are comfortable, and our anaesthetic team will help you to relax with specialised medication.
-Your eye will be anaesthetised to ensure it doesn’t move, and is pain-free.
+Your eye will be anaesthetised to ensure it doesnt move, and is pain-free.
 The clouded lens will then be replaced with the chosen clear artificial lens implant.
-After surgery, you will be monitored by the nurses for a short while before you are allowed to go home.
+After surgery, patients are monitored by the nurses for a short while before they’re allowed to go home.

 What are my options to treat cataracts?

-Surgery is the only available option to reverse the progression of cataracts.
-The good news is that cataract surgery is safe, routine and convenient.
-Thousands of Australians undergo cataract procedures each year, preserving clear sight far into the future.
+Surgery is the only available option to reverse the progression of cataracts for a patient.
+The good news is that cataract surgery is safe, routine, and convenient.
+Thousands of Australians undergo cataract procedures each year to maintain their eye health and preserving their clear sight far into the future.